De-extinction: How I learned to love Jurassic Park

 While the benefits of having these species reintroduced equates to a child’s first time at Disney world, we as a collective public must get realistic and realize what this can mean for our society.
 If we introduce species such as the woolly mammoth (Mammuthus primigenius) back into their native ecosystem, not only will we have to worry about their size (tusks themselves ranging from approximately 6-16 feet and up to 208 lbs.) but of their range and vegetative requirements.
 Modern day elephants have a limited range to the point that they are actually in conflict with nearby civilizations.
 Indian elephants, the closest living relative to the woolly mammoth are pressed for space and are stressed into retaliation and even death.
 Could you imagine being in conflict with a woolly mammoth?
 I wouldn’t dare.

-60 gallons of water.
+Modern day elephants consume up to 440 pounds of vegetation each day in addition to 60 gallons of water.
 If we cannot even afford to provide developing nations with food and fresh water, how are we supposed to fund an entire species whose individuals consume as much as a human would in around two months, in one day?
 People must ask themselves, is this really a responsibility that we would like to take on or an animal that we would like to encounter for that matter?

 Before we can even delve deeply into the logistics, what is it that brought these creatures to extinction in the first place?
 In the case of the 12 ton Steller’s sea cow (Hydrodamalis gigas), human consumption through hunting and depletion of resources were enough to eradicate an entire population within a period of around thirty years.
 If this species is brought back, scientists will likely use the dugong (Dugong dugon) as a vector.
 The dugong is a bit smaller than the sea cow, but forages on the same thing, aquatic kelp.
 Since the sea cows are larger than the dugong, they might out-compete them for resources through sheer size and predictably larger consumption, therefore having the potential to deplete the dugong populations found today.